patrick-conley/vim-Getopt/README.md

 Examples
 --------

-In all these examples, bold text has been entered by the user.
+In all these examples, text in asterisks has been entered by the user.
 These examples are also only meant to be illustrative!
 Whether or not Getopt acts as shown depends on what functionality I've written and whether this readme is up to date.